VUnit/vunit/docs/blog/2022_09_20_vunit_events.rst

  .. raw:: html
       :file: img/vunit_events/wait_statement_preprocessor.html

 The preprocessor is added to the project using the :meth:`~vunit.ui.VUnit.add_preprocessor` method.
-The order number must be higher than that of the location preprocessor which is 1000 by default.
-This is to avoid unintended interference between the two.
+By setting the order number lower than that of the location preprocessor (which has a default value of 100), the ``log_active`` function is inserted first, allowing the location preprocessor to accurately pinpoint the source of the statement.

 .. raw:: html
       :file: img/vunit_events/add_preprocessor.html